-Though there were no rough noises to wake me, I could not lie long abed the next morning, where the world seemed so well awake, and, despite the old grumbler, so happy; so I got up, and found that, early as it was, someone had been stirring, since all was trim and in its place in the little parlour, and the table laid for the morning meal.
-Nobody was afoot in the house as then, however, so I went out a-doors, and after a turn or two round the superabundant garden, I wandered down over the meadow to the river-side, where lay our boat, looking quite familiar and friendly to me.
-I walked up stream a little, watching the light mist curling up from the river till the sun gained power to draw it all away; saw the bleak speckling the water under the willow boughs, whence the tiny flies they fed on were falling in myriads; heard the great chub splashing here and there at some belated moth or other, and felt almost back again in my boyhood.
-Then I went back again to the boat, and loitered there a minute or two, and then walked slowly up the meadow towards the little house.
+THOUGH there were no rough noises to wake me, I could not lie long abed the next morning, where the world seemed so well awake. and. despite the old grumbler, so happy; so I got up, and found that, early as it was, some one had been stirring, since all was trim and in its place in the little parlor, and the table laid for the morning meal.
+Nobody was afoot in the house as then. however, so I went out a-doors, and after a turn or two round the superabundant garden, I wandered down over the meadow to the river-side, where lay our boat, looking quite familiar and friendly to me.
+I walked up stream a little, watching the light mist curling up from the river till the sun gained power to draw it all away : saw the bleak speckling the water under the willow boughs, whence the tiny flies they fed on were falling in myriads: heard the great chub splashing here and there at some belated moth or other, and felt almost back again in my boyhood.
+Then I went back again to the boat and loitered there a minute or two, and then walked slowly up the meadow towards the little house.
 I noted now that there were four more houses of about the same size on the slope away from the river.
-The meadow in which I was going was not up for hay; but a row of flake-hurdles ran up the slope not far from me on each side, and in the field so parted off from ours on the left they were making hay busily by now, in the simple fashion of the days when I was a boy.
-My feet turned that way instinctively, as I wanted to see how havmakers looked in these new and better times, and also I rather expected to see Ellen there.
-I came to the hurdles and stood looking over into the hayfield, and was close to the end of the long line of haymakers who were spreading the low ridges to dry off the night dew.
-The majority of these were young women clad much like Ellen last night, though not mostly in silk, but in light woollen mostly gaily embroidered; the men being all clad in white flannel embroidered in bright colours. meadow looked like a gigantic tulip-bed because of them.
-All hands were working deliberately but well and steadily, though they were as noisy with merry talk as a grove of autumn starlings.
-Half a dozen of them, men and women, came up to me and shook hands, gave me the sele of the morning, and asked a few questions as to whence and whither, and wishing me good luck, went back to their work.
-Ellen, to my disappointment, was not amongst them, but presently I saw a light figure come out of the hayfield higher up the slope, and make for our house; and that was Ellen, holding a basket in her hand.
+The meadow in which I was going was not up for hay; but a row of hurdles ran up the slope not far from me on each side, and in the field so parted off from ours on the left they were making hay busily by now, in the simple fashion of the days when I was a boy.
+My feet turned that way instinctively, as I wanted to see how haymakers looked in these new and better times, and also I rather expected to see Ellen there; but presently I saw a light figure come out of the havfield higher up the slope and make for our house; and that was Ellen.
 But before she had come to the garden gate, out came Dick and Clara, who, after a minute's pause, came down to meet me, leaving Ellen in the garden; then we three went down to the boat, talking mere morning prattle.
-We stayed there a little, Dick arranging some of the matters in her, for we had only taken up to the house such things as we thought the dew might damage; and then we went toward the house again; but when we came near the garden, Dick stopped us by laying a hand on my arm and said,- "Just look a moment."
-I looked, and over the low hedge saw Ellen, shading her eyes against the sun as she looked toward the hayfield, a light wind stirring in her tawny hair, her eyes like light jewels amidst her sunburnt face, which looked as if the warmth of the sun were yet in it.
+We stayed there a little, Dick arranging some of the matters in her, for we had only taken up to the house such things as we thought the dew might damage; and then we went toward the house again; but when we came near the garden, Dick stopped us by laying a hand on my arm, and said. -

+"Just look a moment."

+I looked, and over the low hedge saw Ellen, shading her eyes against the sun as she looked toward the hayfield, a light wind stirring in her tawny hair, her eyes like light jewels amid her sunburnt face, which looked as if the warmth of the sun were yet in it.